-An excise tax is incurred by the failure to meet requirements for plans in endangered or critical status.
-A plan which is in seriously endangered status that fails to meet the applicable benchmarks by the end of the funding improvement period or a plan which is in critical status and either fails to meet the requirements of section 432 by the end of the rehabilitation period or has received a certification under section 432(b)(3)(A)(ii) for 3 consecutive plan years that the plan is not making the scheduled progress in meeting its requirements under the rehabilitation plan, shall be treated as having an accumulated funding deficiency for the last plan year in such period (and each succeeding plan year until such benchmarks or requirements are met).
-The accumulated funding deficiency is an amount equal to the greater of the amount of the contributions necessary to meet the benchmarks or requirements or the amount of the accumulated funding deficiency without regard to this rule.
+Similarly, a plan that is in critical status and either fails to meet the requirements of section 432 by the end of the rehabilitation period, or has received certification under section 432(b)(3)(A)(ii) for 3 consecutive plan years that the plan is not making the scheduled progress in meeting its requirements under the rehabilitation plan, will be treated as having an accumulated funding deficiency for the last plan year in such period and each succeeding plan year until the funding requirements are met.

+In both cases, the accumulated funding deficiency is an amount equal to the greater of the amount of the contributions necessary to meet the benchmarks or requirements, or the amount of the accumulated funding deficiency without regard to this rule.
 The existence of an accumulated funding deficiency triggers the initial 5% excise tax under section 4971(a).

-A plan is in endangered status if:
+A plan is in "endangered status" if either of the following occurs.

-- The plan's actuary timely certifies that the plan is not in critical status for that plan year and at the beginning of that plan year the plan's funded percentage for plan year is less than 80 percent, or - The plan has an accumulated funding deficiency for the plan year or is projected to have such an accumulated funding deficiency for any of the 6 succeeding plan years, taking into account any extension of amortization periods under section 431(d).
+- The plan's actuary timely certifies that the plan is not in critical status for that plan year and at the beginning of that plan year the plan's funded percentage for the plan year is less than 80%. - The plan has an accumulated funding deficiency for the plan year or is projected to have such an accumulated funding deficiency for any of the 6 succeeding plan years, taking into account any extension of amortization periods under section 431(d).

-A plan is in critical status if it is determined by the multiemployer plan's actuary that one of the four formulas in section 432(b)(2) is met for the applicable plan year.
+A plan is in "critical status" if it is determined by the multiemployer plan's actuary that one of the four formulas in section 432(b)(2) is met for the applicable plan year.

-All, or part, of this excise tax may be waived under section 4971(g)(5).
+All or part of this excise tax may be waived due to reasonable cause.

-Section 4971(g)(4)-Failure to Adopt Rehabilitation Plan

-An excise tax is incurred by the failure to adopt a rehabilitation plan within the time prescribed under section 432.
-The amount of the tax, which is imposed on the plan sponsor, is equal to the greater of the amount of the tax imposed under section 4971(a) (determined without regard to section 4971(g)), or the amount equal to \$1,100 multiplied by the number of days in the tax year which are included in the period that begins on the first day of the 240-day period that a multiemployer plan has to adopt a rehabilitation plan once it has entered critical status and that ends on the day that the rehabilitation plan is adopted.
+- Line 2.
+Under section 4971(g)(4), the plan sponsor of a multiemployer plan in critical status, as defined above, will be liable for an excise tax for failure to adopt a rehabilitation plan within the time prescribed under section 432.
+The tax is equal to the greater of: - The amount of tax imposed under section 4971(a)(2); or - An amount equal to \$1,100, multiplied by the number of days in the tax year which are included in the period that begins on the first day of the 240-day period that a multiemployer plan has to adopt a rehabilitation plan once it has entered critical status and that ends on the day that the rehabilitation plan is adopted.

 Liability for this tax is imposed on each plan sponsor.
 This excise tax may not be waived.

-Schedule G (Section 4977)
+Schedule G. Tax on Excess Fringe Benefits (Section 4977)